bead

 |---|---|---|

-| Experiment definition | pub.layers.judgment#experimentDef | Direct mapping. taskType covers all bead task types: CATEGORICAL, ORDINAL, SCALAR, RANKING, SPAN_SELECTION, FREETEXT, PAIRWISE_COMPARISON, BEST_WORST_SCALING, ACCEPTABILITY.
-The taskTypeUri field allows community-defined task types. templateRefs links to stimulus templates; collectionRefs links to filler pools. |
+| Experiment definition | pub.layers.judgment.experimentDef | Direct mapping.
+Layers extends bead's orthogonal dimensions with presentation and recordingMethods (see tables below). templateRefs links to stimulus templates; collectionRefs links to filler pools. |

 | Annotation guidelines | experimentDef.guidelines | Free-text guidelines (up to 100K chars). ontologyRef links to the formal type system. |

-| Scale definition | experimentDef.scaleMin / experimentDef.scaleMax | For scalar and ordinal tasks. |
+| Scale definition | experimentDef.scaleMin / experimentDef.scaleMax | For ordinal-scale tasks. |

-| Label set | experimentDef.labels[] | For categorical tasks. |
+| Label set | experimentDef.labels[] | For categorical and forced-choice tasks. |

-| Annotator | pub.layers.judgment#judgmentSet.annotatorDid / annotatorId | ATProto DID for decentralized identity; fallback string ID for anonymous annotators. |
+| Annotator | pub.layers.judgment.judgmentSet.agent | ATProto DID for decentralized identity; fallback string ID for anonymous annotators; knowledgeRef for ORCID or model cards. |

-| Single judgment | pub.layers.judgment#judgment | Supports all bead response types: categoricalValue, scalarValue, rankValue, textSpan, freeText.
-Adds responseTimeMs, confidence, and fillingRef. |
+| Single judgment | pub.layers.judgment.defs#judgment | Response fields: categoricalValue, scalarValue, textSpan, freeText.
+Also responseTimeMs, confidence, and fillingRef. |

-| Judgment batch | pub.layers.judgment#judgmentSet | Groups judgments from a single annotator for an experiment. |
+| Judgment batch | pub.layers.judgment.judgmentSet | Groups judgments from a single annotator for an experiment. |

-| Agreement metric | pub.layers.judgment#agreementReport | metric covers standard measures: Cohen's kappa, Fleiss' kappa, Krippendorff's alpha, percent agreement, correlation, F1.
+| Agreement metric | pub.layers.judgment.agreementReport | metric covers standard measures: Cohen's kappa, Fleiss' kappa, Krippendorff's alpha, percent agreement, correlation, F1.
 The metricUri field allows community-defined metrics. |

 | Active learning signal | judgment.responseTimeMs + judgment.confidence | Response time and confidence scores enable active learning item selection.
 Additional signals can be stored in features. |